 I’m not a professional form builder, so I’m sure there’s other ways to cast these panels, but this is what works for me.

-Poured concrete raised beds.
+Poured concrete raised garden beds

 Many commented that the forms were too complicated to build.
 So I decided to go back and look at my original design to see if I could simplify and improve upon it.
 I still want to cast the concrete panels in the same size and shape so the new ones would connect and fit to the original ones.